horshack-dpreview/OctaveRawTools/readme.md

 `'maxtimedelta', value` - Sets the maximum EXIF CreateDate tag time delta in seconds between images to be considered part of the same sequence/stack.
 Default is 2.0.
 Specify a value of 0 to disable the time delta check - all files will be considered part of a single stack.

 Examples:
-`createMedianStackedDngs('c:\pics\myraws', 'stackmethod', 'mean')`- The script will convert all raws in 'c:\pics\myraws' into a system-selected temporary directory, then stack related sets of files using the `mean` algorithm, storing the resulting stacked DNGs into `c:\pics\myraws`.
+`createStackedDngs('c:\pics\myraws', 'stackmethod', 'mean')`- The script will convert all raws in 'c:\pics\myraws' into a system-selected temporary directory, then stack related sets of files using the `mean` algorithm, storing the resulting stacked DNGs into `c:\pics\myraws`.

-`createMedianStackedDngs('c:\pics\mydngs', 'stackmethod', 'mean', 'convertraws', false, 'outputdir', 'c:\pics\mystackedimages')`- The script will use the raws you previously converted into uncompressed DNGs, apply the `mean` algorithm, and store the resulting stacked DNGs into `c:\pics\mystackedimages`.
+`createStackedDngs('c:\pics\mydngs', 'stackmethod', 'mean', 'convertraws', false, 'outputdir', 'c:\pics\mystackedimages')`- The script will use the raws you previously converted into uncompressed DNGs, apply the `mean` algorithm, and store the resulting stacked DNGs into `c:\pics\mystackedimages`.